sac3g15/CoastSat_noc/README.md

 * Retrieve median composites of satellite data - I.e. ‘['2000-01-01', '2000-12-31']’ single shoreline from annual composite.
 * The user can loop through multiple study areas rather than a single polygon
 * Multiple date ranges (+ satellites) can be specified
-* A co-registration process from Landsat to Sentinel-2
+* A co-registration process to align Landsat to Sentinel-2
-* Automated shoreline editing models
+* Automated shoreline cleaning models
 * Instructions for shoreline change rate and forecasting (10- and 20-Year) using Digital Shoreline Analysis System (DSAS) - ArcMap plug-in.
 * Landsat 5 not available in this code – working on solution